For the first time in my life, I notice the weather. I notice the rain. I notice waking up in darkness and I notice leaving the office in darkness.

 - indoor cycling things - it could even be a water bottle - I'm a cheap date

 - Switching it up.
 I LOVE getting new skills, so this year I'm going to trade some cycling for skate skiing (plus I'll need to get new things for that too)

 - Enjoying doing nothing instead of being annoyed at myself for "wasting the day."
 If I want to have a nap at 1pm on Saturday and I have time, then I'm doing it!

 - Challenges.
 I can stick to a challenge.
 November has the recovery challenge.
 The recovery challenge: eat or drink a recovery thing after all intense workouts within 30mins

 - Wearing my favourite things and dressing to impress.
 It's shallow and it works.
-If I put in the effort to match to perfection for a run that's in the dark and by myself, it still feels good.
+If I put in the effort to dress to impress for a run in the dark by myself, it still feels good.
 You know how after you've been in a relationship for awhile and you start wearing sweatpants and whatever around them?
-Imagine I'm dating triathlon and doing the opposite of that.
+Imagine I'm dating triathlon and doing the opposite of that to rekindle the magic.